Andrauss/WindowControllerFx/README.md

 # WindowControllerFx
-Custom controller implementation to facilite stage creation
+Custom controller implementation to facilitate stage creation

 ## Sample Usage
 1 - Download .jar and add to your project classpath